Quick-AI-for-ORG/Mele-RIMBA/README.md

 # Mele: RIMBA
-Real-time IOT Monitoring for Beehives and Apiaries
+Real-time IoT Monitoring for Beehives and Apiaries